 It is time Politicians aknowledge the failings of our private care home sector and current Regulation standards.
 Explore alternative options with not just the care experts, but campaigners like us, who pick up the pieces when families and care staff come to us.
 We live this nightmare day in day out.
 This action is urgently needed, quite simply in our view, our Regulator costs lives.

 Since 2010 Your Voice Matters have met MP's, written to Ministers.
 The majority did not even reply.
 Did they really think we would just go away?
 Andy Burnham was the only Politician to want to help and we met him for the first time in March 2015, when he pledged his ongoing support.

-We do not mind what Party any MP belongs to, we just want to speak and meet with anyone who cares about elderly care!
-We need them to stand up, speak out and fight for our vulnerable in care homes.
+We do not mind what Party any MP belongs to, we just want them to stand up, speak out and fight for our vulnerable in care homes.
 Actions speak louder than words.

 Our Government cannot continue to treat our elderly and vulnerable in care as low priority.
 Every day matters for someone in a care home.
 It could be their last.
 Allow them to live and end their life with dignity, being cared for with compassion and respect.
 Families should be supported not feel threatened in this journey, and care staff should be supported and valued.

 Our plea to all MP's - 'Help us make care homes safe and happy

 16 December 2016

 Our focus today was training.
 There are too many gaps and inconsistencies in training currently on offer.
 This compromises the health and safety of vulnerable people and is an avoidable drain on NHS resources.
 Our suggested mandatory training tool designed by whistleblowing nurse Vasanta Suddock, would not only make a positive impact on elderly care, but also save the Government money.
 Peter appeared genuinally interested during our presentation and we look forward to exploring our ideas more with him and others in the New Year.